Elinor Florence, Author

 Two men in Invermere, British Columbia use a red hoist attached to a blue cab and a flat-deck truck to lift a bundle of logs into the air with chains, in an area surrounded by spruce trees.

 Chris then set about reassembling it.
 Of course, this turned out to be a much bigger job than we anticipated.
-He peeled the logs, added a new cedar shake roof, new windows, and a little front deck.
+He peeled the logs, added a new cedar shake roof, new windows, and a front deck.

 A young man in a red jacket and a white baseball cap wields an orange chainsaw while standing on a partly-constructed log wall.